tkareine/jekyll-minibundle/README.md

 Use `css` or `js` as the argument to the opening tag, for example `{% minibundle css %}`.

-The block contents must be in [YAML][YAML] syntax.
+The block contents must be in [YAML] syntax.
 The supported keys are:

 | Key | Value type | Value example | Default value | Description |
 | --- | --- | --- | --- | --- |